How I watch most content

 A lot of TV shows I watched were through illegal sites that I would find via Google search, and that was mainly TV shows in the US that obviously weren’t available here.
-I would find websites which were dedicated to a whole TV show so that I would watch through that, and occasionally if movies weren’t on Netflix or Disney+ then I’d watch it from a movie streaming site, and the same with live sports if they aren’t covered by a broadcaster.
+I would find websites which were dedicated to a whole TV show so that I would watch through that, and occasionally if movies weren’t on Netflix or Disney+, then I’d watch it from a movie streaming site, and the same with live sports if they aren’t covered by a broadcaster.
 I mainly hear about these sites through friends and also just researching how to watch things myself.

-I told my parents after a day or two because I tried to get rid of them myself but I didn’t know how.
-My Dad ran an anti-viral software on the laptop which kind of cleaned things up, he told me to make sure I didn’t do it again and to be careful in the future, and I have basically stopped watching things from these sites now.
+I told my parents after a day or two because I tried to get rid of them myself, but I didn’t know how.
+My dad ran an anti-viral software on the laptop, which helped clean things up.
+He told me to make sure I didn’t do it again and to be careful in the future, and I have basically stopped watching things from these sites now.

-I also had trouble when I was 15 or 16 when I was watching something on my phone, and again a bunch of ads popped up and the same problems happened.
-I can’t remember if it was the same website but it was along the same lines.
-After that, I got quite a few of my posts deleted on my Instagram and then spam messages got sent out from my messenger to a bunch of people telling them they have “won a prize”.
+I also had trouble when I was 15 or 16 when I was watching something on my phone.
+Again, a bunch of ads popped up and the same problems happened due to me using a similar site from before.
+A few of my posts were deleted on my Instagram and then spam messages were sent out from my messenger to a bunch of people telling them they have “won a prize”.

-Luckily with my parents and the school, nothing too bad happened because I was so young, obviously, there was a bit of embarrassment and worry that there would be some repercussions with it, but they just made sure I learned from it.
+Luckily with my parents and the school, nothing too bad happened because I was so young.
+Obviously, there was a bit of embarrassment and worry that there would be some repercussions with it, but they just made sure I learned from it.

-I obviously feel a bit annoyed at the people who hacked me, and I while I understand the ads, I don’t necessarily understand why they deleted my posts on Instagram, it’s just really annoying and a massive inconvenience.
-I mainly hold myself responsible though, because it’s a pirated website, so I’m at fault for it because I’m the one who did something illegal.
+I feel a bit annoyed at the people who hacked me and while I understand the ads, I don’t necessarily understand why they deleted my posts on Instagram.
+It’s just really annoying and a massive inconvenience.
+I mainly hold myself responsible though because it’s a pirated website, so I’m at fault for it; I’m the one who did something illegal.